You have no items in your shopping cart.

 There are potions and lotions in the eye cream dept that can help diminish the appearance of dark circles and there are some ingredients to look out for:

-, which is found in citrus fruits, lowers the filtration rate of capillaries (less blood flowing though capillaries close to the surface of the skin potentially means less discoloration under the eyes).
+Hesperidin methyl chalcone, which is found in citrus fruits, lowers the filtration rate of capillaries (less blood flowing though capillaries close to the surface of the skin potentially means less discoloration under the eyes).
 It may also prevent leaking from the veins below the eye and has been shown to help strengthen capillaries.
-It is one of the key ingredients in Hydropeptide’s Anti-Wrinkle Dark Circle Concentrate ($60 in the TIA shop
+It is one of the key ingredients in Hydropeptide’s Anti-Wrinkle Dark Circle Concentrate ($60 in the TIA shop).

 In the meantime, camouflage helps.
-Follow Kristen's tips for effective concealer application and watch out for an all new Five Best concealer roundup in the next few days.
+Follow Kristen's tips for effective concealer application and check out our all new Five Best concealer roundup.